Professional Tile Refinishing & Maintenance Services

 Maintaining tile flooring, countertops, and bathrooms is not an easy task; there is no one size fits all method for cleaning and sealing tile floors because there are so many different types.
 Ceramic tile consists mostly or completely of clay and is classified as either porcelain or non-porcelain.
 Non-porcelain tiles are usually made from red or white clay and are fired in a kiln.
-Though they are a subcategory of ceramic tiles, they are generally referred to as ceramic tiles.
+Although they are thought to be a subcategory of ceramic tiles, there is a huge difference between ceramic tile and unglazed tile.
 To maintain its beauty and make cleaning easier, hire a local tile sealing and cleaning company like us at Texas Stone Sealers.

 Maintaining Porcelain Tile

 Porcelain tiles are made by dust pressing and are fire hardened; therefore, they have a higher density than non-porcelain tiles.
 They have a much lower absorption rate and are wear resistant.
 Porcelain tile may be either glazed or unglazed.
 Glazed tiles are coated with a layer of baked on glass that protects them from staining; therefore, they do not need sealant.
 However, the grout between the tiles should be sealed to prevent the absorption of moisture and debris that can cause discoloration.
 A sealant application will also protect non-porcelain tiles from scratching and wear.